Non-functional Requirements: Examples, Types, How to Approach

 Acknowledge the architectural constraints.
 If developers are dealing with an enterprise solution or a legacy system, there may be very few ways to improve performance without reworking the entire architecture.

-Consider scalability.
+Define your scalability expectations.
 We also included scalability in this section, since it considers the maximum load that the system doesn’t necessarily process now, but may process in the near future.
 For instance, you expect that the number of sessions in the application will double after a marketing campaign and you still want to preserve the existing performance.
 Although it’s hard to make predictions in advance, it’s worth setting at least some load expectations.

 Portability and compatibility